If you have an outstanding debt with a credit provider, you may be contacted by a debt collector.

 If a debt collector contacts you, you should ask:

-The Debt Collection Guidelines encourage debt collectors to work with debtors and to adopt a flexible and realistic approach to negotiating repayment arrangements, including making reasonable allowances for living expenses, consideration for people with low incomes and ensuring payment arrangements are meaningful and sustainable.
+The Debt Collection Guidelines encourage debt collectors to work with you and to adopt a flexible and realistic approach to negotiating repayment arrangements.
+This includes making reasonable allowances for living expenses, consideration for people with low incomes and ensuring payment arrangements are sustainable.

 Possible negotiations may include:

-Financial Counsellors can sometimes assist with such negotiations or with managing debts generally.
+Financial Counsellors may assist with such negotiations or with managing debts generally.

 The conduct of creditors and all debt collectors is regulated by the Debt Collection Guideline.
 Under this Guideline, creditors and debt collectors cannot do certain things when pursuing payment of a debt.